SonderAu/osrs-reldo-api/README.md

 2. Set up `.env` file:

     - Make a copy of `/.env.example` and rename it to `/.env.development`
+    - Any fields with the value `"example"` will need to be replaced with valid values in order to function correctly.
+Not all routes need env vars.
+        - `/hiscores` routes do not require any env vars
+        - `/feedback` routes require all `HEIGHT_*` vars to be correctly filled out.
+See [Height API documentation](https://www.notion.so/API-documentation-643aea5bf01742de9232e5971cb4afda) for more info on the keys and IDs used in task creation.

 3. Start app and watch for changes: